mumble-voip/mumo/README.md

 We appreciate contributions.
 For example as issue or suggestion reports and comments, change pull requests, additional modules, or extending documentation.

 You can talk to us in tickets or in chat in [#mumble-dev:matrix.org](https://matrix.to/#/#mumble-dev:matrix.org).

-## Setting up
-To configure and run mumo take a look at the `mumo.ini` and the module specific configurations in `modules-available` folder.
-Enabling modules is done by linking the configuration in modules-available to the `modules-enabled` folder.

-## Requirements
-mumo requires:
-* python >=3.2
-* python3-zeroc-ice
-* mumble-server >=1.2.3 (not tested with lower versions)